nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 You have configured the shortcut according to the example in the [adding a shortcut section](#adding-a-shortcut).
 Unfortunately, your favourite coffee shop has closed down, and you are no longer able to enjoy your favourite noodle dish.
 Now the shortcut you previously configured is no longer useful.
-All you have to do is delete the shortcut as
+All you have to do is delete the shortcut with the command below:
-follows:

 `shortcut_delete FavLunch`